-- (2) Any responsible person shall provide the Director, or a representative of the Director, with at least four (4) working days advance notice of any sampling to be performed pursuant to an abatement plan, or any well plugging, abandonment or destruction at any facility where an abatement plan has been required. [-96] - monitoring or water supply well within the perimeter of the 3-dimensional body where the standards set forth in Paragraph B(2) are exceeded, at any facility where an abatement plan has been required, shall propose such action by certified mail to the Director for approval, unless such approval is required from the State Engineer.
+- (2) Any responsible person shall provide the Director, or a representative of the Director, with at least four (4) working days advance notice of any sampling to be performed pursuant to an abatement plan, or any well plugging, abandonment or destruction at any facility where an abatement plan has been required. [-96] - (3) Any responsible person wishing to plug, abandom or destroy a monitoring or water supply well within the perimeter of the 3-dimensional body where the standards set forth in Paragraph B(2) are exceeded, at any facility where an abatement plan has been required, shall propose such action by certified mail to the Director for approval, unless such approval is required from the State Engineer.
 The proposed action shall be designed to prevent water pollution that could result from water contaminants migrating through the well or borehole.
 The proposed action shall not take place without written approval from the Director, unless written approval or disapproval is not received by the responsible person within thirty (30) days of the date of receipt of the proposal. [-96]